30 Surprising Things That Affect Whether You May Get Cancer

 Cancer can leave you feeling helpless, the very concept an anxiety-inducing thing to read about.
 But we're glad you clicked on this story, because the Big C is a health condition in which knowledge truly is power.

 New research is constantly emerging about how to prevent cancer and catch it early, when it's most curable.
 And that extends to risk factors.
 In recent years, scientists have learned a lot about what raises your risk of developing cancer, in addition to well-known factors like smoking and diet.
-The Remedy asked experts to reveal the surprising things that affect whether you might get cancer.
+Eat This, Not That!
+Health asked experts to reveal the surprising things that affect whether you might get cancer.
 Here's what they told us.

 Drinking Hot Beverages